 5. While the chickpeas are cooking, add ½ cup tightly packed grated coconut in a grinder or blender jar.

-6. Add ¼ to ⅓ cup water and grind to a smooth paste.
+6. Add ¼ to ⅓ cup water and grind or blend to a smooth paste.
 (Add more water if required.)
 Keep the ground coconut paste aside.

 7. In a small pan, dry roast the following five spices till fragrant: